Ever since the misleading article regarding coconut oil causing heart disease, I've had numerous patients ask me about saturated fat and coconut oil.

 Research suggests that heart disease is due to chronic inflammation caused by a combination of lack of exercise, stress, and a diet filled with processed foods—what kind of fats come with processed foods?
 Saturated fats.
 And all of the sudden, fats take all the heat!

-Published in the British Journal of Sports Medicine, three cardiologists found that saturated fats found in butter, lard, sausage, bacon and cream cheese - do not clog the arteries.
+In reality, saturated fats on their own have little to do with heart disease—in an article published in the British Journal of Sports Medicine, three cardiologists found that saturated fats found in butter, lard, sausage, bacon and cream cheese do not clog the arteries.